 For many people, the emphasis has switched from the traditional rotational deworming approach to control parasites toward a more strategic approach designed to limit anthelminthic use and reduce drug resistance.

-As a result, our veterinarians generally use a combination of periodic fecal egg counts alongside other management strategiesrather than calendar-driven, blanket treatments of a whole group of horses.
+As a result, we recommend a combination of periodic fecal egg counts alongside other management strategies rather than calendar-driven, blanket treatments of a whole group of horses.

 Non-treatment related strategies that can be helpful with parasite control include: